-The Polyphony stepper controls the maximum number of simultaneous oscillators that can be playing, currently 400.
+The Polyphony stepper controls the maximum number of simultaneous oscillators that can be playing, currently 1000.
 Polyphony also affects the volume, since the more oscillators you have going at full blast, the more likely it is to distort.
 You can automatically set the polyphony to the current maximum number of strings by tapping the "polyphony" label.
 Doing this guarantees there is no voice stealing, which is when an oscillator is reassigned to a new string while it's playing!

 Usually, there aren't that many oscillators playing simultaneously, so I usually set the polyphony to something more like the number of strings that will actually be playing simultaneously.
 You can do this by DOUBLE tapping the polyphony label; which will then set it to the maximum of the number of strings used by any of the chord bars.
 This applies also to multiple string courses.

 Making the polyphony less than the total number of strings may affect string damping, which after all, means the strings are still playing until they are damped out.
 This is especially true if you have "scrub" turned on.